 - Type

-/gamerule keepInventory true - Press Enter or A/X to confirm
+/gamerule keepInventory true - Press A (Xbox), X (PlayStation), or A (Switch) to confirm

-- Current position (you respawn at your spawn point)
+- Your position (you respawn at your bed or world spawn)

 #Disabling Keep Inventory